tonishajeffers/CCNA-Network_Porfolio/README.md

 Welcome to my portfolio!
-My name is Tonisha, and I'm an IT professional and recent graduate.
+My name is **This is bold text** Tonisha, and I'm an IT professional and recent graduate.
 My portfolio will show case what I've learned via Cisco Packet Tracker, work via an IT internship and GNS 3.
 The following will be show cased:
 * Configuration Skills (Switching, Routing, Security)